Last Updated on February 20, 2025

 This made the situation worse as international investors were reluctant to commit their money to the country and Venezuelans started selling their local currency for foreign currencies to protect themselves.

-Maduro then implemented currency controls which created a thriving black market of US dollars.
+Maduro then implemented currency controls which created a thriving black market of U.S. dollars.

 From an inflation rate of 69% in 2014, Venezuela reached an inflation rate of 1,700,000% in 2018.